 Home Exchange is one of our secrets to affordable travel.
+Simply defined, it’s a house swap.
+It’s quite a bit like the movie, “The Holiday“, only with a bit more planning.
 However, after doing a few, we want to share our best home exchange tips to help you avoid some of the mistakes we made.

 Home Exchange is simply making a deal with another person or family to trade homes for an agreed upon period of time.
-We know people who do it for a weekend, but we prefer longer swaps and have so far done a 9 week, a 5 week and a 2 week exchange.
+We know people who do it for a weekend, but we prefer longer swaps and have so far done a five month, a 5 week, and a 2 week exchange.
 For two of the three we swapped cars as well.
 We do “meet” our partners on-line, and by the time we agree to swap we usually feel like we know them fairly well.

 Here is one of our Home Exchange streets (Palamós, Spain):